fmerg/pymerkle/README.md

 have identical structure independently of their growing strategy_.
 This standardization is further crucial for:

-- fast generation of consistency-proofs (based on additive decompositions in decreasing powers of 2)
+- fast generation of consistency proofs (based on additive decompositions in decreasing powers of 2)
 - fast recalculation of the root-hash after appending a new leaf, since only the hashes at the tree's right-most branch need be recalculated